Power Generation Project

 While this power generation project would not remove us from the ERCOT market, in combination with a revised hedging program, it would provide our customers with additional—but not complete—financial protection from volatile market rate prices during extreme weather events, such as the February 2021 Winter Storm Uri.
 This project would better position KPUB to maintain stable rates for decades to come.

-It also supports Texas’ plan to improve grid reliability by adding new dispatchable power generation to the market.
-ERCOT has estimated that the state’s main power grid would have to provide nearly double the amount of power it currently supplies by 2030.
+It also supports Texas’ plan to improve grid reliability by adding new dispatchabble power generation to the market.
+Given that ERCOT is forecasting energy demand to nearly double between 2024 and 2030, this project supports Texas’ plan to improve grid reliability by adding new dispatchable power generation to the market.
 Additionally, this project would allow KPUB to offer more innovative service offerings to our customers through advanced technology.

 What is the rate impact for this project?

-KPUB already has some of the lowest rates in our region and this project should help us ensure that our rates remain competitive.
+KPUB already has some of the lowest rates in our region, Texas and even the United States.
+This project should help us ensure that our rates remain competitive.

 What generation technology and fuel would be used at this facility?